DAWNDAWNMUKJIK/Newtonian-model-orbit-simulation/README.md

 These orbital behaviors depend on the relative velocity of the two stars, particularly compared with velocities such as the circular velocity (`v_circ`) and escape velocity (`v_esc`).

+If you want to see how does binary star's orbit reacts with different mass, just simply edit the value of m_1 and m_2's float value

 ## Before Running

 Before running the code, download/install the required Python libraries: